 28 November 2012 (Wednesday):

 Prinsip Perakaunan was the subject tested on that day.
 I did not take Prinsip Perakaunan so I had no exam.
 Still, I went to the school when the Prinsip Perakaunan Kertas 2 exam was about to end and brought along my Form 5 textbooks.
 I waited outside the school hall for the exam to end, then I met and talked to my friends who took Prinsip Perakaunan.
 After that, I went to the SPBT room of my school to return my textbooks.
 Then, I stayed there for about one hour to help my friends arrange the textbooks that they returned to school, while talking to my friends at the same time.
-After I went home, I relaxed myself on that day, and for the rest of the days until I started college on 14 January 2013.
+After I went home, I relaxed myself on that day, and for the rest of the days until I started studying A Level at Taylor's College on 14 January 2013.

 1. Additional Mathematics Paper 1